 After you have all the files ready, you can create a shared folder in Dropbox and share the link with your team.

 If any top reviewers agreed to leave a review, you absolutely want to message them to follow up.

 5. Send out your ‘Take Action’ email on launch day.
 Your book is live and it is time for people to step up.
 Contact the team on launch day as soon as the book is live.
-After hitting publish it should take 12-24 hours for Amazon to get it posted.
+After publishing a book it should take 12-24 hours for Amazon to get it posted.
 In the email, include a link to your book.
 More specifically, a link to the review page so that team members can go straight to the page with one click.

 6. Day 3: Reminder email.
 I wait 3 days and send out a reminder email.
 In this email I thank everyone who has left a review and thank people in advance who are still working on the book and haven’t posted yet.

 7. Final Call: This is the last email I will send out.
 Similar to the previous email, reminding people the book is live and is ready for a review whenever you are.
 You can remind your team that book is at a special discounted price if you are launching it at 0.99 or it’s free.

 8. Contact Your List: If you have a list, this is gold for getting paid downloads and possible reviews.
 You should contact your list on the first day the book is live and let people know that the book has just launched.
 Then, several days later, email them again asking if they had a chance to get into the material.
 You could add something of value here just to show subscribers how much you value their support.
 This is the email where I include a ‘leave a review’ invite.

 These are the steps I use to communicate with my launch team.
 Generally speaking, if you want 100 reviews for your book, you should aim for at least 200 people.

 That is a lot of emails but, what I have experienced is that, on average, you are batting a 50% success rate.
 What happens to those other 50% who don’t review?

 Here’s why some people won’t review your book: